Last modified October 11, 2021

 SCDx sensors have three operating modes that affect, above all, your consumption.

-It is important to choose the correct mode according to the use that we are going to make of the sensor.
+It is important to choose the right way based on use What are we going to do with the sensor?

 Periodic measurement mode